lucasaa482/gitscrolls/scrolls/04-Sacred-Freedom.md

 Not once, but dozens of times.
 Each fork pulled in a different direction, each maintainer claiming to know the "true path" forward.
 The original project sat in the center like a parent watching children argue over inheritance while they were still alive.

+_Tuxrates' phone buzzed with a notification from GitHub: "Code review feedback on PR #247."
+He glanced at it dismissively—probably just nitpicking from overly cautious reviewers who didn't understand his elegant solution.
+He'd address their comments later, maybe.
+Right now he had more important things to think about._

+_As he swiped the notification away, a subtle tremor ran through his shell—like a low-frequency vibration, barely perceptible but somehow unsettling.
+He shifted uncomfortably on the bench, attributing the odd sensation to the old metal structure creaking in the wind._

 __Tuxrates:__ _(to the wind-scattered commits)_ "Is this what freedom looks like?
 Chaos?
 Division?
 The dissolution of unity into a thousand competing visions?"

 The question hung in the air like a merge conflict awaiting resolution.